-MA-25 Public and Assisted Housing - (Optional)
+MA-25 Public and Assisted Housing - (Optional) Introduction:

-Idaho Housing and Finance administers HUD's Section 8 Housing Choice Voucher program in 34 counties in Idaho.
-IHFA is one of a statewide network of public housing providers.
-IHFA does not oversee any city or county public housing authorities.
-These local jurisdictions each have a local governing board, which is responsible for the Public Housing Authority and all its activities.
+IHFA administers the Section 8 Housing Choice Voucher program in 34 of 44 counties in Idaho and encourages public housing programs statewide.
+IHFA is only one in a statewide network of public housing providers.
+IHFA does not oversee any citywide or countywide Participating Jurisdictions (PJs) for public housing.
+These jurisdictions have a local official governing board responsible to appoint the board of a Public Housing Authority (PHA) and direct PHA activities.
+With this consideration, a description of efforts to foster public housing resident initiatives during the 2014 program year are as follows: